FAQ: How can I stop myself from circumventing LeechBlock by changing the system clock?

 There are several ways of doing this on Windows.
 (If anyone knows of any solutions for Linux or MacOS, please pass them on to me!)

-On Windows, if you’re not a member of the Administrators or Power Users groups then (by default) you shouldn’t be able to change the system clock anyway.
+On Windows, if you’re not a member of the Administrators group then (by default) you shouldn’t be able to change the system clock anyway.
 If you are able to change the clock, you could try one of these solutions:

 Solution #1: Hide the clock from the Taskbar